kbase/relation_engine/docs/testing.md

 # Testing

-All tests are run in docker containers, and the test scripts are run via the Makefile.
-Thus top level dependencies are:
+All tests are run in docker containers.
+Tests are invoked with Makefile tasks.

+Top level dependencies are:

 - make
 - docker

 ## Unit testing

-### Quick

 ```bash
 make unit-tests